ProjectEvergreen/www.greenwoodjs.dev/src/pages/guides/getting-started/key-concepts.md

 # Key Concepts

-Now that we have our project [ready to go](/guides/getting-started/#setup), let's prepare by reviewing a few key concepts to get any Greenwood project started.
+Now that we have our project [ready to go](/guides/getting-started/#setup), let's prepare by reviewing a few key concepts familiar to all Greenwood project types.

 ## File Based Routing

-Greenwood leverages file-based routing to map files in a _pages/_ directory inside your project's workspace to URLs that can be accessed from a browser.
+Greenwood leverages file-based routing to map files in a _pages/_ directory to URLs that can be accessed from a browser.

-As an example, this project structure
+As an example, this project structure:

 ```shell
 src/